Vega Tamotia

-Vega Tamotia (born 7 May 1985 in Chhattisgarh, India) is an Indian actress and producer, who has appeared in Tamil, Hindi and Telugu films.
+Vega Tamotia (born 7 May 1985 in Chhattisgarh, India), also known mononymously as Vega, is an Australian actress and producer, who has appeared in Tamil, Hindi and Telugu films.
 She is probably best known for her performances as Saroja in the film of the same name, and Sobikannu in Pasanga.
 Vega, with the motive of acting in films, earlier had been acting for Broadway Drama Troupe and gained experience in theatre arts.

 Early life

-Vega Tamotia was born on 7 May 1985 in Chhattisgarh, but was brought up in Sydney, Australia.
+Tamotia was born in Chhattisgarh, but was brought up in Sydney, Australia.
+She did her schooling from Randwick Girls' High School.
+She has represented New South Wales in the YMCA Youth Parliament.
 She completed her education in Economics from the University of New South Wales and then attended Indian Institute of Management Bangalore as part of an exchange programme.